davidje13/react-hook-awaited/README.md

 **note:** If the `deps` change, the current promise will be discarded, the `AbortSignal` will be triggered, `generatorFunction` will be called again, and the newly returned promise will be awaited.

+If you do not provide `deps`, the default is to re-invoke the generator whenever the generator function changes.
+This means you can pass a `useCallback`-wrapped function _instead of_ providing `deps`.

 #### Return value